 Tax indemnities and warranties

 In a share acquisition, the purchaser takes over the target company, including all related liabilities, so the purchaser usually requires more warranties and indemnities than in the case of a business assets acquisition.
 Where significant sums are at stake, it is common for the purchaser to carry out a due diligence exercise, including a review of the target’s tax issues.

 - In the case of mergers, losses can be used where the merging companies share the same economic activity before the merger.

-- In the case of mergers, losses originating in each merging company can be only be used to offset the taxable income of the merged company at the same percentage as the absorbed company’s net equity represents to the absorbing company’s equity.
+- In the case of mergers, losses originating in each merging company can be used only to offset the taxable income of the merged company at the same percentage as the absorbed company’s net equity represents to the absorbing company’s equity.

 - No time or percentage limitations have been imposed since 2007.
 However, the taxpayer should have taxable income in order to offset the respective loss.

-- Losses incurred in fiscal years 2006 have an eight-year and a 25 percent limitation, and losses related to non-taxable income and non-deductible expenses cannot be offset.
+- Losses incurred in fiscal year 2006 and earlier have 8-year and 25 percent limitations, and losses related to non- taxable income and non-deductible expenses cannot be offset.